eugenefvdm/billing/README.md

 #### Adding the subscriptions and receipts views

-When calling the Livewire component, you can override any [PayFast form field](https://developers.payfast.co.za/docs#step_1_form_fields) by specifying a `mergeFields` array.
+When calling the Livewire component, you can override any [Payfast form field](https://developers.payfast.co.za/docs#step_1_form_fields) by specifying a `mergeFields` array.

 Example modification Jetstream Livewire's `resources/views/profiles/show.php`: